Deferred Income Annuities (DIAs)

 One way to help you ensure that income will be there when you need it – even if you live for many years – is to purchase a deferred income annuity or DIA.
 This type of annuity, which is also often referred to as longevity insurance, will provide you with an income stream later in life, and can protect you financially from essentially living “too long.”

-What are Deferred Income Annuities and How Do They Work?
+What are Deferred Income Annuities?

 A deferred income annuity is a type of annuity that will provide you with a guaranteed future income stream, starting at a pre-determined future date.
 In return for either a lump sum contribution or contributions that are made over time, income from a DIA will start to pay out many years (sometimes even up to 30 or 40 years) down the road.

 DIAs are oftentimes funded with money from personal savings or investments and/or from funds that are moved over from an employer-sponsored retirement plan or a personal IRA account.

 Deferred income annuities are oftentimes used as a type of “pension” income for those who do not (or who will not) receive a pension from their employer, and/or those who may lose pension income due to the loss of their spouse.
 The income from a DIA can be set up to pay out monthly, quarterly, or even on a yearly basis.